PioneerHauk/TestTasks/README.md

 # TestProjects
-Test tasks and projects from various learning platforms For my resume and potential employers
+Test tasks and projects from various learning platforms.
+For my resume and potential employers